 For a cat who is easily stressed or anxious, playtime should feel safe and reassuring.
 Before introducing new toys, the most important thing is to create a secure environment.
 Make sure they have quiet, safe places to retreat to, like a cozy spot in a closet, a high shelf on a cat tree, or a comfy bed under your own.
 While not exactly toys, these comfort zones are a crucial form of enrichment.
 You can also use calming aids like Feliway diffusers to help reduce their stress levels.
 When they feel secure, they'll be much more likely to engage with gentle toys on their own terms.

-Trusted Brands for Quality Cat Toys
+Our Favorite Brands for Quality Cat Toys

 When you're investing in your cat's happiness, you want to know you're buying something safe, durable, and genuinely fun.
 That's why sticking with trusted brands is always a smart move.
 At Hooves and Paws, we've spent years vetting and handpicking toys from manufacturers who share our commitment to quality.
 This means you can be confident that you're getting a product designed with your cat's instincts and safety in mind.
 Whether you're looking to splurge on a high-tech gadget or just need a few simple classics to keep things interesting, there are fantastic options from reputable brands that fit every budget and play style.